thinkUXca/jekyll-now/_posts/2017-02-01-Creating-Framed-Matted-Pictures-Using-CSS.md

 <figure class="figure">
   <img src="{{ site.baseurl }}/images/framed_annotated_framed_owl.png" class="img-responsive" alt="Framed and Matted Horned Owl by Lauren Ellis, Annotated" />
-  <figcaption class="figure-caption">Layout of the final animation, in Photoshop, with grid overlay</figcaption>
+  <figcaption class="figure-caption">Framed, Matted picture with annotations</figcaption>
 </figure>

 ## Get the aspect ratio of your image

 First we're going to select an image to frame.
 For this demo, we'll be using one of Lauren's pencil portraits, a horned owl.
 This image is 600 x 450, so in our example, the aspect ratio is 4:3.

-> apsectRatio = imageWidth / imageHeight
+> apsectRatio = imgWidth / imgHeight

 We'll be using this aspect ratio when making our frame.
 One thing about using this method is that you need to know the aspect ratio of the picture you're framing, but you can get that from the image itself before rendering the page (on laurenellis.ca we use javascript to calculate the aspect ratio and padding).